 Coming on as a 61st minute substitute for Nicky Butt, Ronaldo's debut came in front of a packed Old Trafford, against Sam Allardyce’s typically robust Bolton Wanderers.
 Up to that point, the match had been a bland affair, with only a single Ryan Giggs goal separating the sides.
 Noting the lack of pace and penetration, Ferguson turned to his new winger for inspiration.
 United scored three more goals in the short time after Ronaldo’s introduction, and could have had more had Ruud Van Nistelrooy converted a penalty won by the precocious Portuguese.

 Acting as the catalyst for what would end a comfortable 4-0 victory, Ronaldo’s debut was a goal short of perfect.
 Direct dribbling, signature step-overs, Cruyff turns and heat-seeking crosses were all executed with a coltish style that was typical of his early career.
-Indeed, so immediate was Ronaldo’s impact at United that any trepidation felt amongst fans regarding their club’s future, following the sale of homegrown hero David Beckham, soon evaporated in the heat of their upgraded number 7’s lightening wing-play.
-There was life after Beckham at United, and it came in the form of their new superhero: Cristiano Ronaldo.
+Indeed, so immediate was Ronaldo’s impact at United that any trepidation felt amongst fans regarding their club’s future, following the sale of homegrown hero David Beckham, soon evaporated in the heat of their new number 7’s lightening wing-play.
+There was life after Beckham at United, and it came in the form of Cristiano Ronaldo.

 However, the boy from Madeira was still raw and the 18-years-old’s decision-making could be poor at times.
 His panache for superfluous step-overs would often draw ire from club captain, Roy Keane, but the promise he showed was never in question.
 As each seasons passed, Ronaldo went from strength to strength, dropping bad habits, such as indecisiveness and play-acting, while refining his strengths for dribbling and shooting.
 From a fan’s perspective, the visible progression in Ronaldo’s game was tantalising, and after his first three seasons, Ronaldo began to look something like the ruthlessly efficient goal machine we know today.